a-b-street/abstreet/book/src/howto/new_city.md

 [Osmosis format](https://wiki.openstreetmap.org/wiki/Osmosis/Polygon_Filter_File_Format)
 required by osmconvert.

+Note that you may hit problems if you use JOSM to download additional data to a .osm file.
+Unless it updates the `<bounds/>` element, A/B Street will clip out anything extra.
+The best approach is to explicitly specify the boundary with `--oneshot_clip`.

 ## Including the city to A/B street more permanently

 Follow this guide to add a new city to A/B street by default so other users can